Community Service Link – The Handover 2026

 Description

 Jennifer Hooper [(MSc(OT)] is a partner at the OT Link and joins the session as a facilitator.
 She has worked in the public health, private practice, and NPO clinical settings covering general practice, paediatrics (medicine and surgery, neurology, psychiatry, learning and development) and medico-legal functional capacity client loads.
-She has also taught in the under graduate OT programme at WITS University and continues to teach on a post graduate level predominantly in the fields of neurological rehabilitation and paediatrics.
+She has also taught in the under graduate OT programme at WITS University and continues to teach on a postgraduate level predominantly in the fields of neurological rehabilitation and paediatrics.
 Jennifer’s passions include: teaching and learning; working with families and children towards realising their goals and happy, healthy living; multi-disciplinary, quality service delivery based on sound evidence-based principles; activities(!) and the magic of the task-orientated approach.

 Lauren Michell (MSc(OT)) is a partner at the OT Link and joins the session as a facilitator.
 She has clinical experience in community, spinal cord rehabilitation, wheelchair seating, sports classification and medico-legal functional capacity evaluations.
 She worked as lecturer at the University of the Witwatersrand predominantly in the field of adult physical rehabilitation.
 Lauren is passionate about return to work and vocational rehabilitation, particularly in the field of spinal cord injury and this formed the basis for her Masters dissertation.
 She values evidence-based practice, sound teaching and learning principles and goal driven therapy.